ScrapeGraphAI/Scrapegraph-ai/README.md

 ## Setup the api keys

-The procedure per for activatating the openai keys are in the following link: [link](https://scrapegraph-ai.readthedocs.io/en/latest/index.html).
+Follow the procedure on the following link to setup your OpenAI API key: [link](https://scrapegraph-ai.readthedocs.io/en/latest/index.html).

 ## 💻 Usage